MicrosoftDocs/quantum-docs-pr/articles/quantum-fullstate-simulator.md

 The `QuantumSimulator` class implements `IDisposable` thus the `Dispose` method should be called once the instance of the simulator is not used anymore.
-The best way to do this is to wrap the simulator within a `using` statement, like the example above.
+The best way to do this is to wrap the simulator within a `using` statement, as in the example above.

 ## Seed

 The `QuantumSimulator` uses a random number generator to simulate quantum randomness.
-For testing purposes, though, sometimes it is useful to have deterministic results.
+For testing purposes, it is sometimes useful to have deterministic results.
 This can be accomplished by providing a seed for the random number generator in the `QuantunSimulator`'s constructor via the `randomNumberGeneratorSeed`
 parameter: